-Generally, in the original beam, the first shear crack starts at one shear span at the beam bottom, near the support, propagated toward the nearest loading point as an inclined crack (diagonal crack).
-Some fine flexural cracks are observed before and at the appearance of the first diagonal crack.
-In some beams (such as B1 and B8), and by increasing the applied load, another diagonal crack is developed at the other shear span of the beam.
-With more applied load, the first (major) diagonal crack rapidly propagates to the nearest loading point, and then the collapse happens by splitting the beam along this crack.
+Generally, in the original beam, the first shear crack started at one shear span at the beam bottom, near the support, and it propagated towards the nearest loading point as an inclined crack (diagonal crack).
+Some fine flexural cracks were observed before and at the appearance of the first diagonal crack.
+In some beams (such as B1), after increasing the applied load, another diagonal crack was developed at the other shear span of the beam.
+With more applied load, the first (major) diagonal crack rapidly propagated to the nearest loading point, and then collapse happened by splitting the beam along this crack.

-The major diagonal crack is developed at the right shear span for beams B1 and B2, B6, B7 and B8 while it is developed at the left shear span for beams B3, B4 and B5 as shown in Figs.(5) to (12).
-The maximum crack widths measured at the failure for the major diagonal cracks are 1.4, 0.6, 0.4, 0.95, 2.25, 0.35, 0.5 and 1.9mm for beams B1, B2, B3, B4, B5, B6, B7 and B8 respectively.
+The major diagonal cracks were developed at the right shear span for beams B1, B2 and B5, while they were developed at the left shear span for beams B3 and B4, as shown in Figs.(5 to 9).
+The maximum crack widths measured at failure for the major diagonal cracks are 1.4, 0.6, 0.4, 0.95 and 0.6mm for beams B1, B2, B3, B4 and B5, respectively.